 - Do you think everyone’s feelings are more important than your own?

-Many times, codependents will turn to addictive behaviors themselves to negotiate their unresolved feelings by using substances such as alcohol, drugs, or food to stuff their emotions.
+Many times, codependents will turn to addictive behaviors themselves to negotiate their unresolved feelings.
+They will use substances such as alcohol, drugs, or food to stuff their emotions.
 Or, they will engage in risky behaviors.
 When a codependent gets tangled in the web of drug addiction or alcoholism, he or she can quickly lose control.
 Not only will the addict’s disease progress, but the codependent’s disorder will worsen.
 Mental and physical well-being becomes impossible.
 Drug and alcohol rehab will address these issues and teach you what to look for in codependent behavior.

 Looking for a treatment facility that offers a family program can help.
-These programs often incorporate a multi-day therapy program for the individual seeking recovery, as well as their family or loved ones.
+These programs often incorporate a multi-day therapy program for the individual seeking codependency recovery.
+The program will also assist their family or loved ones.